FrancoisSuzeau/Solar-System/README.md

 + LSHIFT : move down
 + Left button mouse (maintain) : orient ship (up, down, right, left)
 + Right button mouse (maintain) : orient camera (all around the ship)
-+ UP : increase the volume of the music (deprecated)
-+ DOWN : decrease the volume (deprecated)
-+ ESCAPE : Quit the program
-+ P : Display the settings menu
++ ESCAPE : Display the settings menu
 + Mouse Wheel : Change the navigation speed by 10% the speed of the light
 + I : Display body information

 Make sure that the executable file is in the ````bin```` directory.